code4fukui/playground/README.md

 ## License

-Copyright 2018 Digital Advantage Inc. All Rights Reserved.
+Copyright 2018 Digital Advantage Co., Ltd. All Rights Reserved.
 Licensed under the Apache License, Version 2.0.

 ### The licenses of using open-source code